rwang-z/STModule/example_analysis.md

 **Parameters**:
-- count_file: path and file name of the count matrix
+- `count_file`: path and file name of the count matrix

-- loc_file: path and file name of the spatial information
+- `loc_file`: path and file name of the spatial information

-- high_resolution: to indicate spatial resolution of the data
+- `high_resolution`: to indicate spatial resolution of the data
-  - TRUE: data profiled by 'Slide-seq', 'Slide-seqV2', 'Stereo-seq', etc.
+  - `high_resolution = TRUE`: used for data profiled by 'Slide-seq', 'Slide-seqV2', 'Stereo-seq', etc.
-  - FALSE: data profiled by 'ST', '10x Visium', etc. (default)
+  - `high_resolution = FALSE`: used for data profiled by 'ST', '10x Visium', etc. (default)

-- gene_mode: how to select genes for the analysis
+- `gene_mode`: how to select genes for the analysis
-  - 'HVG': to use top highly variable genes selected by Seurat (default)
+  - `gene_mode = 'HVG'`: to use top highly variable genes selected by Seurat (default)
-  - 'selected': to use user-selected genes included in the filtered data, provided by the 'gene_list' parameter
+  - `gene_mode = 'selected'`: to use user-selected genes included in the filtered data, provided by the `gene_list` parameter
-  - 'combined': to use the combination of top HVGs and user-selected genes
+  - `gene_mode = 'combined'`: to use the combination of top HVGs and user-selected genes

-- top_hvg: the number of top HVGs to use in the analysis, default 2000
+- `top_hvg`: the number of top HVGs to use in the analysis, default 2000

-- gene_list: a vector of genes that the user want to use in the analysis, default: c()
+- `gene_list`: a vector of genes that the user want to use in the analysis, default: c()

-- file_sep: the field separator character, default '\t'
+- `file_sep`: the field separator character, default '\t'

-- gene_filtering: parameter to filter the genes, removing genes expressed in less than gene_filtering locations/cells
+- `gene_filtering`: parameter to filter the genes, removing genes expressed in less than gene_filtering locations/cells
-  - when high_resolution is FALSE: gene_filtering indicates the threshold of percentage of locations (default 0.1)
+  - when `high_resolution = FALSE`: gene_filtering indicates the threshold of percentage of locations (default 0.1)
-  - when high_resolution is TRUE: gene_filtering indicates the threshold of number of cells
+  - when `high_resolution = TRUE`: gene_filtering indicates the threshold of number of cells

-- cell_thresh: parameter to filter cells for high-resolution data, removing cells with less than cell_thresh counts (default 100)
+- `cell_thresh`: parameter to filter cells for high-resolution data, removing cells with less than cell_thresh counts (default 100)
-  - used when high_resolution is TRUE
+  - used when `high_resolution = TRUE`

 &nbsp;